Tetsuo Sakurai

 Tetsuo Sakurai (櫻井(桜井) 哲夫, Sakurai Tetsuo) is a Japanese bassist.
-To date, he has released a total of 37 albums as a member of Casiopea and Jimsaku and solo artist, and has also made 3 bass instructional videos.
+To date, he has released a total of 37 albums as a member of Casiopea and Jimsaku and as a solo artist, and has also made 3 bass instructional videos.

 History

 Tetsuo Sakurai started playing bass when he was 13 years old.

 In 1976, Sakurai, with Issei Noro, founded jazz fusion band Casiopea.
 He released 19 albums while in Casiopea but later left the band with Akira Jimbo in 1989 over musical differences.
 Both of them then went on to form a new jazz fusion supergroup, Jimsaku.
 Earlier, while Sakurai was in Casiopea, in 1983, he took a trip to Brazil and discovered Samba and Brazilian music, this heavily influenced his work with late Casiopea, Shambara, and early Jimsaku.

 Jimsaku was active for nine years, until 1998, when it was disbanded and both Sakurai and Jimbo went on to pursue individual solo careers.
 While Jimbo rejoined Casiopea, Sakurai never did.
 Both Sakurai and Jimbo now form part of a group with ex-Casiopea keyboardist Minoru Mukaiya called Katsushika Trio founded in 2021.
 The three formed part of the same Casiopea cast except Jimbo which entered Casiopea after Casiopea's first drummer Takashi Sasaki left, during the 80s.